ivica3730k/internal-domain-management/README.md

 ## Prerequisites
 - Azure subscription
-- Azure Service Principal with appropriate access to the subscription and the Active Directory tenant
+- Azure Service Principal with appropriate access to the Billing subscription and the Active Directory tenant
 - Azure storage account for storing the remote state

 ## Service Principal Setup